Hablamos Español Insurance Companies We Work With

 General liability: physical harm to others

-General liability responds when your business causes bodily injury or property damage to a third party.
+General liability generally responds when your business causes bodily injury or property damage to a third party.
 A customer slips in your store.
 Your crew damages a client’s property.
 Someone is hurt by your operations.
-It also covers the legal defense, which arrives whether or not the claim has merit.
-What it does not cover is harm caused by your professional work itself.
+It also generally covers the legal defense, which can arrive whether or not the claim has merit.
+What it generally does not cover is harm caused by your professional work itself.

 Professional liability: financial harm from your work